m19e/next-daisyui-template/README.md

 Scaffdog help us by generaing a template of project folder.
 I already set some commands and the following is a description of those commands.
 See also [official document of scaffdog](https://github.com/cats-oss/scaffdog#scaffdog).

-**Create a new stage (atomic-design component)**
+**Create a new component**

-When you create a new stage, use this command at first.
+When you create a new component, use this command at first.

 ```zsh
 yarn sd-gen ac
 ```

 Then, scaffdog will ask you some questions.
-This is an example of creating Empty component.
+This is an example of creating Sample component.

 ```zsh
 ℹ Output destination directory: "."